Mary Kay’s work has been featured in numerous publications including:

-Purchase Using Humor to Maximize Learning at the Rowman & Littlefield Educators site.
+Purchase Using Humor to Maximize Learning.

 Using Humor to Maximize Living is Mary Kay’s second book and will be published by Rowman & Littlefield Publishers, an academic press based in Maryland, in March 2012 in hardback, paperback, and electronic forms.